tdegeus/GooseFEM/docs/theory/readme.rst

   *   :ref:`fem_examples_small-strain_linear_dense`

-      We slowly work up to an iterative scheme starting from a linear problem, written however in such a way that the step towards a non-linear problem is small.
+      We slowly work up to an iterative scheme starting from a linear problem, written, however, in such a way that the step towards a non-linear problem is small.

   *   :ref:`fem_examples_small-strain_nonlinear_dense`